minkhati/grapeapi_mongodb/README.md

 # Todo

 * Implement Authentication and Authorization
+* Consider all possible validations (Done only some basic validation)
-* Make it work with databases other than MongoDB.
+* Make it work with databases other than MongoDB
+* Implement grape-swagger gem to auto-generates Swagger-compliant documentation for Grape API
-* Write some tests using the Rspec, API or any other tools.
+* Write some tests using the Rspec, API or any other tools
 * Add support for multiple environments e.g. test, development and production.
 * Add the robust logic to calculate Time Card total_hours considering the various possibilities
 * Consider various required parameters to integrate it with the real production system
-* consider the throughput (efficiency) considering the huge number of API users
+* Consider the throughput (efficiency) considering the huge number of API users
 * Many more features are possible based on the end application